Stability-AI/StableSwarmUI/docs/Model Support.md

 You must keep the two in the same folder, named the same with the only difference being `stage_b` vs `stage_c` in the filename.

 Either model can be selected in the UI to use them, it will automatically use both.

+### TensorRT

+TensorRT support (`.engine`) is available for SDv1, SDv2-768-v, SDXL Base, SDXL Refiner

+You can generate TensorRT engines from the model menu